 The discussion on new reference materials did conclude and the final text was approved.
 The new standard 13725 will define a new procedure to design and test any new reference odorant.
 The idea behind is to select better reference materials to improve the uncertainty due to panellist selection.

 Last but not least, a lively discussion was hold on the use of samplers for passive area sources.
 Some data have shown large differences in the results obtained by flux chambers as compared to wind tunnels.
-A study in made in France with several devices showed differences of up to 45.000 thousand times in the odour flow rate calculated.

 All in all, this last meeting of the WG2 paves the way to the new EN13725 that will hopefully be published in 2019.
 Stay tuned for more news!

 If you find this article interesting, you might also be interested in these articles:

 - 13th meeting of the CEN/TC 264/WG 2 in Berlin.
 What happened there?

 - 12th Meeting of the CEN Working Group 2 in Barcelona